simeononsecurity/simeononsecurity.ch/content/guest-posts/index.en.md

 description: "Your article's description or summary."
 genre: ["Genre1", "Genre2", "Genre3"]  # Add appropriate genres relevant to your article.
 tags: ["tag1", "tag2", "tag3"]  # Add relevant tags to your article.
-cover: "/img/cover/your_cover_image.png"  # Add the path to your article's cover image.
-Must be in png format.
+cover: "/img/cover/guest-blogging-guidelines-collaboration-content-creation.webp"
-coverAlt: "A description of your cover image."
+coverAlt: "A diverse group of bloggers working together in a modern workspace, using laptops and tablets, surrounded by vibrant colors and elements representing content creation."
 coverCaption: "Caption for your cover image."
 ---
 ```